Fly tipping is the illegal practice of dumping unwanted items in the environment.

 Reporting fly tipping

-If you see anyone fly-tipping in the Ribble Valley, try to make a note of where and when you saw the incident, the vehicle type and registration number and what waste was dumped.
-Report it to us as soon as possible.
+If you see anyone fly tipping in the Ribble Valley, try to make a note of where and when you saw the incident, the vehicle type and registration number and what waste was dumped.

 Use our report fly-tipping form or call 01200 425111.

-If it is out of office hours report it to the police on 101.
+If it is out of office hours report it to the police.

 Flytipping varies in size from a bag of rubbish to a wagon load of material and some material can be hazardous waste which could be harmful to health.

 If someone is caught fly-tipping or if waste from their home or premises is found fly-tipped they can be fined up to £50,000 or face possible imprisonment.

 This Council takes all incidents of fly-tipping seriously no matter how much waste is involved and will take proceedings against those responsible.

 It is costing the taxpayers of Ribble Valley over £40,000 a year to remove flytipped waste dumped in laybys, open land, by the roadside, in the countryside and backstreets.
 This anti social activity as well as costly, spoils our environment and damages the reputation of Ribble Valley as an area of outstanding natural beauty.